-All local, state and federal firefighting agencies endorse the use of CIPS in California.
-Agencies offer CIPS services to all personnel exposed to critical incident situations on the job.
-Regardless of which unit has management and control, CIPS should be offered to personnel following a critical incident situation.
-Critical Incident Peer Support interventions are most effective when applied 24-72 hours (sometimes longer) following a critical incident.
-It is important for personnel to operationally disengage and reconnect with family or other support before participating in CIPS services.
+- has management and control, CIPS should be offered to personnel following a critical incident situation. - 47 Critical Incident Peer Support Team interventions are most effective when applied 24-72 hours (sometimes - 48 longer) following a critical incident.
+It is important for personnel to operationally disengage and - 49 reconnect with family or other support before participating in CIPS services, If possible.

-Requests for CIPS support should be made by the Agency Administer or designee (from the local unit where the incident occurred) to the Regional CIPS Coordinator or the assigned CIPS Coordinator or CIPS Leader
+- 2 Requests for CIPS Team support should be made by the Agency Administer or designee (from the local unit - where the incident occurred) to the Regional CIPS Coordinator or the assigned CIPS Coordinator or 3 - 4 CIPS Team Leader (CISL or CISM designee).

-Group personnel are ordered as THSP (or the resource ordering system assigned designator).
-The following information should be provided by the CIPS Group Leader to assist the responding CIPS group

-- Description (type) of incident - o Number of employees in need of CIPS services - Whether any family members or children are involved.
-(Note: Authority to provide service to FS, DOI and CAL FIRE family members is covered under EAP, which extends services to family members for the benefit of employees and the agency) - Date and time of incident - Desired day, time and location for support services.
-However, the CIPS coordinator will determine the most appropriate time and location based on the incident, resource availability and number of personnel involved - O Name and phone number of Unit contact - Name, phone number and location on site of main contact for on site coordination, once CIPS specialist arrives. - Financial Code
+- 6 Group personnel are ordered as CISL, CISM, CICL, CISC, CISK (or the resource ordering system assigned designator). - 7 The following information should be provided by the CIPS Group Leader to assist the responding CIPS 8 group - 9 - o Description (type) of incident - o Number of employees in need of CIPS services - o Whether any family members or children are involved.
+(Note: Authority to provide service to - FS, DOI and CAL FIRE family members is covered under EAP, which extends services to - 13 family members for the benefit of employees and the agency) - o Date and time of incident - o Desired day, time and location for support services.
+However, the CIPS coordinator will 15 - determine the most appropriate time and location based on the incident, resource availability and 16 - number of personnel involved 17 - o Name and phone number of Unit contact 18 - 19 o Name, phone number and location on site of main contact for on-site coordination, once CIPS - Team Lead arrives.
+20 - o Financial Code 21